Gupta-Shrey855/chess_game/README.md

 # chess_game
-It is a chess game built with javascript
+It is a chess game built with javascript and css